Summary

 Today I painted Ms. Lauryn Hill — in my opinion, one of the most incredible singer-songwriters and rappers around.
 Her voice has such a unique sound, so I knew this would be a fun one.
 For this Lauryn Hill speed painting, I kept the brushwork loose and focused on capturing expression over perfection.

 To start, I used a black marker for the outlines, just like in my earlier J. Cole piece.
 However, I switched to a fineliner for finer features like the eyes and eyebrows to give them a bit more definition.
 Her head wrap featured beautiful turquoise tones, while the skin had warm, orangey-brown shades.
-That’s why I chose a Vermillion background — it brought out the contrast nicely.
+That’s why I chose a Vermillion outline — it brought out the contrast nicely.

 Next, I blocked in the denim jacket with loose strokes, intentionally keeping it rough.
 Meanwhile, I added subtle blues as highlights to the cheek and jawline, which gave the face some depth.
 Rather than replicating the head wrap’s pattern, I simply suggested the shapes to keep things fluid and intuitive.